 The Asian American Activities Center has a long history at Stanford as a student-initiated space that has transformed over the years to meet the current needs of the Stanford student body.
 The first iteration of the center, the Asian American Resource Center, began in 1972 after a group of students involved in the newly formed Asian American Students Alliance (AASA) advocated for and received an office space in the Old Fire Truck House.
 For the first decade of its existence, the center was staffed entirely by five student volunteer interns.
 In 1977, the name of the center was changed to the Asian American Activities Center.

 In 1987, the Dean of Students approved funding for a half-time director/dean position in response to a set of demands proposed by the Rainbow Agenda (including students from AASA, MEChA, SAIO and BSU).
 Julian Low served in this inaugural role and was supported by Elsa Tsutaoka as the Office Manager.
 In 1989, the Dean of Student Affairs formally institutionalized the A³C by hiring Richard Yuen as the first full-time director.
 Soon after in 1991, Cindy Ng was hired as the first program coordinator, from which she was first promoted to assistant director and then promoted to her current position as associate dean and director.
 Shelley Tadaki, who received both her BA and MA from Stanford, served as the associate director of the center from 2004-2012.
-After a year-long search, Jerald Adamos was hired in spring 2012 as the third associate director and then promoted to assistant dean and associate director.
+After a year-long search, Jerald Adamos was hired in spring 2012 as the third associate director and then recieved a title change to assistant dean and associate director.
 In 2018, the Vice Provost for Student Affairs approved funding for a third full-time staff position and Latana Thaviseth was hired as the assistant director.